microsoft/vscode-docs/docs/copilot/workspace-context.md

 You can explicitly expand the context by using chat variables, such as `#editor`, `#selection`, or `#file` in your chat prompt.
 For example, to fix an error in the current file based on a pattern from another file, use this chat prompt: `@workspace /fix linting error in the style of #file:form.ts`.

-## Tips for using @workspace
+## Tips for using `@workspace`

-- Ask specific questions and use terms and concepts that are likely to be found in the code or documentation of your codebase
+The way you phrase your question can significantly influence the quality of the references `@workspace` provides and the accuracy of the response.
+To optimize results, consider the following tips:

-- Use chat variables to expand the explicit context on top of what is implicitly included from the codebase, such as `#editor`, `#selection`, or `#file`
+- Incorporate terms and concepts in your prompt that are likely to appear in your code or its documentation.
-- Basic code analysis is possible (e.g., "find exceptions without a catch block"), but complex code analysis like "fix all bugs in this project" is not
+- Utilize chat variables such as `#editor`, `#selection`, or `#file` to deliberately include relevant context.
-- Answers can be based on multiple references (e.g., "how is handleError is used"), but it won't do a full code analysis like "how many times is this function called?" or "How many TSX files"
+- Responses can draw from multiple references, such as "find exceptions without a catch block" or "provide examples of how handleError is called".
+However, don't anticipate a comprehensive code analysis across your codebase, such as "how many times is this function invoked?" or "rectify all bugs in this project".
-- Don't assume information beyond code (yet), like "who contributed to this file?" or "summarize review comments for this folder"
+- Avoid assuming information beyond the code (for now), such as "who contributed to this file?" or "summarize review comments for this folder".

 ## Related resources